Geletrol: History

 The "British method" was considered unsuitable for Australian purposes.
 The Australian method required fuel to be prepared in the field by treating ordinary gasoline.
 The gelling agent, called napalm, employed by the US Army met these requirements, but was not available in quantity to the Army, and the materials used in the preparation of napalm were not procurable.
 The problem, therefore, was to develop a suitable and simple method with local materials.

 Information obtained from the Vacuum Oil Company has shown that metal oleates can be suitable thickeners.
 As a preliminary investigation, about 20 soaps of oleic acid of different basicities were tested.
 The preliminary result showed that the only suitable oleate was mono- and dihydroxylated aluminum oleate.
 Research continued on the development of this form of aluminum oleate, in order to find the best degree of substitution of functional groups.

 The thickener was adopted in October 1944.
 The first use of the thickener was in portable flamethrowers (M1 and M2).
 Later, the Department of Munitions produced a mechanised flame-thrower capable of being mounted on tanks.
 The flamethrower was adapted for the matilda tank.
-Flame-throwers were used by Australian troops in New Guinea, Bougainville and Borneo in 1945.
+Flame-throwers were used by Australian troops in New Guinea, Balikpapan, Bougainville and Borneo in 1945.
 The employment of the thickener was requested in tons per week.

+Manufacturing of Geletrol was done locally by Fletcher Chemical Company of Melbourne, and Robert Corbett Pty Ltd of Sydney.
+It was produced in two sized proportions: 20-pound cans for mechanized flamethrowers and 2-pound cans for portable flamethrowers.

+Preparation

+It is designed to be produced on a full scale from a double displacement reaction between the respective soap with caustic excess and an aluminum salt at 60-80 degrees Celsius.
+Aluminum oleate containing 10-11% Al2O3 provides the best overall gelling and handling properties.
+Due to the presence of unsaturated bonding, the product is susceptible to oxidation, requiring the intimate addition of an antioxidant, usually beta and/or alpha-naphthol.

+The preparation of the Geletrol involves variables, these related to chemistry.
+When pure reagents is used, the ideal caustic excess is 83.74%.
+When applied under the influence of the variables, the caustic excess is 85 to >100%.